 Amos, his hands shaking, lifted the lid.
 His lantern flickered as he let out a guttural cry.
 “God have mercy…”

-Thomas pushed forward, his breath catching.
-Inside the coffin lay two bodies, locked in a grotesque embrace.
-One was Simon, his face decayed but unmistakable, his skin gray and peeling like old parchment.
-The other was Thomas—or a corpse that wore his face, its eyes wide with terror, its mouth frozen in a silent scream.
+Thomas moved closer, hardly able to breathe.
+Inside the coffin were two bodies, tangled together in a disturbing way.
+One was Simon, his face decayed but still recognizable, his skin gray and peeling like old paper.
+The other looked just like Thomas—a body with his face, eyes wide in fear, mouth open in a silent scream.

-Both bodies were in an advanced state of decay, their flesh crumbling like ash, their bones gleaming through rotted cloth.
-The letter, singed and crumpled, was clutched in the second corpse’s hand, its ink smeared as if wept over.
+Both bodies were badly decayed, their flesh falling apart like ash, and their bones showing through the old cloth.
+The letter, burned and wrinkled, was held in the second body’s hand, its ink smudged as if someone had cried over it.

 Dr. Morrow, summoned in haste, examined the bodies with a trembling hand.
 “These men have been dead for at least ten years,” he said, his voice hollow.
 “The tissue, the bones… it’s impossible.
 Thomas was alive this morning.”